eph04/Getting-and-Cleaning-Data/README.md

 source("run_analysis.R")
 ```

-It will install automatically all mendatory packages (data.table, plyr, dplyr and reshape2) if needed.
+It will install automatically all mendatory packages (dplyr here) if needed.

 ## Files created